emrahcom/emrah-buster-templates/doc/jitsi_dev.md

 enable-jitsi-meet-dev
 ```

-To active the stable JMS again, use the following command
+To activate the stable JMS again, use the following command

 ```bash
 disable-jitsi-meet-dev